epoplavskis/photon-pump/README.rst

 Reading and Writing in Batches
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-We can read and write several events in a request using the :meth:`~photonpump.Client.get` and :meth:`~photonpump.Client.publish` methods of our :class:`~photonpump.Client`. the :func:`photonpump.message.NewEvent` function is a helper for constructing events.
+We can read and write several events in a request using the `~photonpump.Client.get` and `~photonpump.Client.publish` methods of our `~photonpump.Client`. the `photonpump.message.NewEvent` function is a helper for constructing events.

     >>> stream = 'more_ponies'
     >>> events = [